Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Control of forced convection in 2-D open cavity

 \subsubsection{Inverse strategy}

-Finally, we propose here to make the most of the numerical framework flexibility to solve a different optimization problem consisting in selecting first an injector distribution, then in finding which position $x_0$ of the solid center of mass minimizes the magnitude of the tangential heat flux defined by~\myrefeq{eq:images/forced2dreward}-\myrefeq{eq:images/forced2dreward2}.
+Finally, we propose here to make the most of the numerical framework flexibility to solve a different optimization problem consisting in selecting first an injector distribution, then in finding the position $x_0$ of the solid center of mass {minimizing} the magnitude of tangential heat flux {(which is relevant for cases where the practitioner simply cannot act on the design)}.
 The so-called inverse strategy $S_4$ considered herein features two injectors at each end of the cavity ($x_1=-1.85$ and $x_2=1.85$), identical to the optimal arrangement of 3 injectors under the free strategy $S_3$.
 The center of mass can take any value in $[-x_{0m};x_{0m}]$ where we set $x_{0m}=2(H-h)$ to avoid numerical issues at the sidewalls.
 The same coordinate system as above is used, but with reference frame attached to the cavity, not the moving solid (hence all results obtained under the previous strategies pertain to $x_0=0$ in the new system).